SELinuxProject/selinux/README.md

 --------------------------------
 Kernel policy version 24 (boundary) for the SELinux and Xen targets.
-Support for this policy version first shipped in Linux v2.6.28 and Xen 4.0.0. libsepol dropped support for policy versions older than 24 starting with libsepol 3.12.
+Support for this policy version first shipped in Linux v2.6.28 and Xen 4.0.0. libsepol dropped support for kernel policy versions older than 24 starting with libsepol 3.12.

+Modular policy version 10 (boundary alias).
+Support for this modular policy version first shipped in libsepol 2.0.35. libsepol dropped support for modular policies older than 10 starting with libsepol 3.12

 Installation
 ------------